-On the larger, and apparently more successful farms, the role of the family owners is primarily that of enterprise managers, rather than as the principal supplier of labour.17 These larger farms also tend to have much higher capital and cash flow requirements than traditional operations.
-This is due to their heavy reliance on external, capital intensive inputs, particularly agro-chemicals and machinery.18 There is a strong emphasis on achieving economies of scale and thereby reducing the cost per unit of production.
+On the larger, and apparently more successful farms, the role of the family owners is primarily that of enterprise managers, rather than as the principal supplier of labour.
+These larger farms also tend to have much higher capital and cash flow requirements than traditional operations.
+This is due to their heavy reliance on external, capital intensive inputs, particularly agro-chemicals and machinery.
+16 b) The Industrial Agri-Food Sector